dreamsxin/ext-async/README.md

 {
     public function continueWith(callable<?\Throwable, mixed = null> $continuation): void { }

+    public static function isRunning(): bool;

-    public static function async(callable $callback, ?array $args = null): Task { }
+    /* Should be replaced with async keyword if merged into PHP core. */ public static function async(callable $callback, ?array $args = null): Task { }

-    public static function await($a) { }
+    /* Should be replaced with await keyword if merged into PHP core. */ public static function await($a) { }
 }
 ```